Masala Chai (Indian Spiced Tea) Recipe

 Masala, on the other hand, means spices or spice blend.
 There are different types of masala, from garam masala to pav bhaji masala, and of course chai masala, which is what we are using today.

-In our household, we buy pre-ground chai masala from my cousin’s spice mill – Jalpur Millers.
+In our household, we buy pre-ground chai masala from Jalpur Millers.
 You can buy the chai masala I use here.

 The common spices in chai masala are cloves, cardamom, ginger, and peppercorns.
 You may also see ginger, star anise, fennel seeds, or nutmeg.